50 CPA Questions and Answers

 10. “Can the IRS recharacterize retained income as distributed?”

-Category 3: Legal Doctrines and IRS Policy
+Section 3: Legal Doctrines and IRS Policy

 11. “Won’t the IRS argue economic substance?”